planariangames/mettlecore/METTLE_Core_SRD_Characters.md

 **Step 2 -- Appearance** Dana thinks it would be fun to play a sardonic H.R.
 Mencken type with a sword cane.
 She decides on a thin, well-dressed mature gentleman.
 Maybe suffering from an old leg injury?
 She writes *"A crisply-attired gentleman with a telling limp in his right leg."*

 **Step 3** **-- Attributes:** Dana decides to go with the array to keep things simple.
-She rolls "*Gambler*" as his Concept, spices it up as *"Itinerant Gambler,"* and gives it 5D.
-She sees him as difficult to deal with, so she chooses "*Competition*" as his Motive at 4D, and "*Curmudgeon*" as his Nature at 3D.
-The low 2D goes in Poise to reflect his "*old leg injury*" -- he is not as agile as he was before the accident.
-The other 3D goes in Frame as he is "*svelte but wiry."* His Mettle is nine; four from Motive and five from his highest Attribute.
+She rolls "*Gambler*" as his CONCEPT, spices it up as *"Itinerant Gambler,"* and gives it 5D.
+She sees him as difficult to deal with, so she chooses "*Competition*" as his MOTIVE at 4D, and "*Curmudgeon*" as his NATURE at 3D.
+The low 2D goes in POISE to reflect his "*old leg injury*" -- he is not as agile as he was before the accident.
+The other 3D goes in FRAME as he is "*svelte but wiry."* His Mettle is nine; four from MOTIVE and five from his highest Attribute.
 She pauses for a second; Viktor honestly seems like a bit of a jerk, but also a lot of fun to play.

 Armed with these details, she goes back to the Name step.
 She picks the last name "Alkaev" from a search of Russian family names.

-**Step 4 -- Backstories**: His highest Attribute (Concept) is 5D, so he has up to five Backstories.
+**Step 4 -- Backstories**: His highest Attribute (CONCEPT) is 5D, so he has up to five Backstories.
 Going right to his tragic past, he gets *Master Fencer who Lost his Dream after a Leg Injury.* Next, she gives him *Struggling Baltimorean Bachelor (English)*, which should make him fit in well with the setting.
 She also gives him *Raised by Russian Immigrants (Russian)* as his origin, which makes him conversant in the language.
 It may also be useful for cooking if it comes up!
 This leaves two Backstories she can reveal later.

 **Step 5 -- Resources:** Dana's Guide assigns 2 (Struggling) for Credit based on Viktor's situation.
 Dana decides he usually wears a *brown suit* and lives in a *modest apartment*.
 He carries an *elegant sword cane*, a *pocket knife*, a *pocket watch & fob*, and a *deck of cards*.
 He has two contacts for now: "Oleg" as someone he owes money to, and "Samuelson" as an old fencing rival.
 In keeping with his personality, these are somewhat hostile relationships, but this is fine: Oleg may help Viktor just to finally get his money back, and Samuelson out of a sense of professional guilt.
 She can work out his other Resources as needed.